 Fibromyalgia and lupus have many similar symptoms and are both chronic health conditions.
-However, though many symptoms are similar, these are definitely two different conditions with different prognosis and treatment options.
+However, though many symptoms are similar, these are two different conditions with different prognosis.
 With that in mind, we’ll take a close look at both conditions so you can see how they differ.
 Then we will introduce you to a natural way to find relief from many of the symptoms of fibromyalgia.

 Fibromyalgia is a chronic health condition that causes widespread pain, particularly at 18 tender points around the body.
 There are many accompanying conditions that may be present along with fibromyalgia such as depression, anxiety, migraines, and IBS (irritable bowel syndrome).